Pradeepreddy405/Devops_Course_preparation/01_Linux/03_Module_Users, Groups&Permissions/Linux_User_management.md

 			#### Summary
 			System users are non-human accounts created for operating system services and applications.
 Each service runs using its own dedicated user account instead of root, ensuring isolation and limiting the impact of security vulnerabilities.

+		### 3. Normal Users
+		Normal users are regular human users who interact with the operating system.

+			Examples:rahul, john, developer, ubuntu, ec2-user, student
+		Unlike the systemUsers, normal users are intended to log in and perform daily tasks.

+			#### 3.1 What can Normal Users can do ?
+				- Log into the operating system.
+				- Execute commands.
+				- Create files and directories.
+				- Install software inside their home directory (where permitted).
+				- Access applications.
+				- Connect to remote servers.
+				- Develop and deploy applications.
+				- However, they cannot modify protected system files unless administrative privileges are granted.

+				#### 3.1.1 Example
+				1 Suppose user rahul creates " report.txt " .
+Eventually the owner becomes rahul.
+If Another normal user named john or someother user cannot modify the file unless appropriate permissions are granted.This ensures data isolation between users.

+				2 On AWS EC2 instances once you login into instance either Ubuntu or Amaozn linux or centos default usernames are
+				- ec2-user
+				- Ubuntu
+				- ubuntu

+				These are normal users provided for administrators to log in securely.
+When administrative work is required sudo is used to temporarily obtain elevated privileges.

+				#### Characteristics of Normal User
+				- Intended for human users.
+				- Can log in using SSH or a console.
+				- Own personal files.
+				- Have individual home directories (/home/ec2-user , /home/rahul , /home/John.
+				- Limited permissions by default.
+				- Can become administrators through sudo if authorized.

+	### Summary
+	Linux classifies users into three main categories: Root, System, and Normal users.
+The root user (UID 0) has unrestricted administrative access to the operating system.
+System users are dedicated accounts used by services such as Nginx, MySQL, and SSHD, allowing applications to run with only the permissions they require.
+Normal users are intended for human interaction and perform everyday tasks with limited privileges.
+When administrative actions are needed, they temporarily elevate their permissions using sudo.
+This design provides security, isolation, accountability, and controlled access, making Linux suitable for secure multi-user environments and production cloud infrastructure.

+---